AlexRioja/INT_MACH_LEARNING_FINAL/README.md

 keras2ncs_vgg.py-->VGG16 pretrained to .pb
 ```
 ## Usage
-Simply run the file you want
+Simply run the file you want.
+Press 'q' to close the windows

 ## Dependencies
 OpenCV,